 - Acquisition NIY and the timing of deployment of cash;

 - Property portfolio valuation movements.

 Current debt and associated covenants are summarised in Note 15, with no covenant breaches during the year.
 The Company’s dividend policy is set out in Business Model and Strategy.
 The principal risks and uncertainties faced by the Company, together with the steps taken to mitigate them, are highlighted above and in the Audit Committee report.
-The Board seeks to ensure that risks are kept to a minimum at all times.
+The Board seeks to ensure that risks are mitigated appropriately and managed within its risk appetite all times.

 Business model and strategy

 The Company seeks to provide shareholders with an attractive level of income together with the potential for capital growth from investing in a diversified portfolio of commercial real estate properties in the UK.
 The Company principally targets individual properties with a value of less than £10m at acquisition, seeking to benefit from a significant NIY advantage as a result.

 The Company’s current investment objectives are: